Our Family Gallery

 Next in our family records: two years later on 4 November 1836, John Shore wrote a poem and signed it at Cats Creek, Ohio.
 In the four years from April 1832 when he arrived at Philadelphia, to November 1836 when he wrote the poem, he had come to a boat landing on the Ohio River.
 That was a fresh new area where adventurous people traveled into the expanding United States (Ohio was the 'northwest' of the country).

 In November 1836 they were 150 miles apart.
 In February 1838 they were married.
-How they met, where and how they came to know each other, are not recorded in our family.
+How they met, how and where they came to know each other, are not recorded in our family.

 All of our family today is descended from their marriage.

-Some items found in our family raised the possibility that other Shore family members might have followed John Shore to America.
+Items found in our family raise the possibility that other Shore family members might have come to America:

 Letters to John Shore from England Several letters are written to John Shore in Illinois, from his brother Thomas Shore and sister-in-law Mary Shore in England.
 One written in 1843 describes the family's life.
 Two letters, in 1849 and 1850, implore John's help so the family can purchase passage from England to America.
 They ask for funds to pay a ship's captain, and say that the money will be paid back in full after the family comes to America.
 Here are the letters: